mareczek100/music-portal/instrument-storage/README.md

 # instrument-storage
-Instrument base expose to use by other apps for their purposes.
+Instrument base exposed to use by other apps for their purposes.